STORYMIRROR

 Being serenaded in the background

-I did not pretend to enjoy the moments.
+I did not pretend to enjoy it

 Gazing at you shamelessly

-Watching your unusual genuine emotions
+Watching your unusually genuine emotions

 Smiling steadily with all my ears and eyes